GIS III: Geodatabase Design

 - Multiple hands-on assignments using ArcGIS

 Course typically offered: Online in Fall and Spring

 Software: Students will use ArcGIS by ESRI in this course; the instructor will provide license information on the start date of the course and there is no additional cost.
-A computer with a Windows operating system is required to run ArcGIS; the software will not work properly on a Mac computer, even if you have configured your system to dual-boot or otherwise run Windows.
+A computer with a native Windows operating system is required to run ArcGIS; the software will not work properly on a Mac computer, even if you have configured your system to dual-boot or otherwise run Windows.

 Prerequisites: Completion of GIS II: Spatial Analysis required.